 As you can see, failure to pay child support is a serious problem.
 It may not only harm your child and the parent of your child by having to live on less money, it can also damage your life.
 If you have a financial hardship that makes it impossible for you to pay child support, seek a modification of your child support order as soon as possible to avoid the enforcement methods described above.
 You may not seek a modification or reduction of child support at an enforcement hearing; it must be done in a separate proceeding.

-Please call Peter Van Aulen for a free comprehensive in office consultation to discuss your New Jersey child support order.
+Please call Peter Van Aulen for a free initial consultation to discuss your New Jersey child support order.